-- Regulations will include: child-resistant packaging; banning products that look like candy or include cartoons; restricting toxic and addictive additives; limiting servings to 10 milligrams of THC or less; including a standardized symbol on cannabis products; mandating labels explaining how long the product takes to take effect, and warnings about the harms of cannabis, including the impact on developing brains, on an individual's ability to operate machinery, impacts on pregnant and breastfeeding people, and any interference with prescription drugs. - Cannabinoids cannot be added to trademarked food products, and infused products cannot be designed in a way that will be confused with trademarked products. - Educational materials must be disseminated to those buying infused products. - Regulations must limit pesticide use and set standards for the use of water, waste disposal, and air quality.

-- Delivery and internet-based sales are banned. - Advertising and marketing are restricted by regulation, including a prohibition on mass marketing likely to reach minors.
+- Regulations would include: child-resistant packaging; banning products that look like candy or include cartoons; restricting toxic and addictive additives; limiting servings to 10 milligrams of THC or less; including a standardized symbol on cannabis products; mandating labels explaining how long the product takes to take effect, and warnings about the harms of cannabis, including the impact on developing brains, on an individual's ability to operate machinery, impacts on pregnant and breastfeeding people, and any interference with prescription drugs. - Cannabinoids cannot be added to trademarked food products, and infused products cannot be designed in a way that would be confused with trademarked products. - Educational materials would have to be disseminated to those buying infused products. - Regulations would also limit pesticide use and set standards for the use of water, waste disposal, and air quality. - Delivery and internet-based sales are banned. - Advertising and marketing would be restricted by regulation, including a prohibition on mass marketing likely to reach minors.